$\overline{\text{D}}$arkRayNet: Emulation of cosmic-ray antideuteron fluxes from dark matter: Introduction

 \section{Introduction}

 The nature of dark matter (DM) is one of the most pressing questions in fundamental physics today, motivating a wide range of experimental programs aimed at detecting new elementary particles associated with this phenomenon (see e.g.~\cite{Bertone:2004pz,Arcadi:2017kky,Cirelli:2024ssz} for recent reviews).
 Indirect detection is a particularly important search strategy, as it probes the self-annihilating nature of DM and, hence, sheds light on the underlying production mechanism of DM in the early Universe.
 Provided that DM annihilates into matter and antimatter at equal rates, the searches for excess antimatter in the fluxes of antimatter in cosmic rays (CRs) offer promising prospects due to their low astrophysical background.
 To date cosmic-ray antiprotons and positrons are well-established channels for DM searches, see~\cite{Cuoco:2017iax,Cholis:2019ejx,Kahlhoefer:2021sha,Calore:2022stf,Balan:2023lwg,DelaTorreLuque:2024ozf} for recent analyses of cosmic-ray antiproton fluxes.
-However, sizeable uncertainties in the background predictions still make it hard to unambiguously associate an excess in the data to a signal of DM~\cite{Reinert:2017aga,Cuoco:2019kuu,Derome:2019jfs,Boudaud:2019efq,Heisig:2020nse,Heisig:2020jvs}.
+However, sizable uncertainties in the background predictions still make it hard to unambiguously associate an excess in the data to a signal of DM~\cite{Reinert:2017aga,Cuoco:2019kuu,Derome:2019jfs,Boudaud:2019efq,Heisig:2020nse,Heisig:2020jvs}.

 For heavier anti-nuclei, such as antideuterons, the situation is different.
-Antideuterons from DM annihilation exhibit a distinct energy spectrum that peaks at lower energies, while secondary antideuterons are kinematically suppressed at these energies.
-Thus, the detection of antideuterons at low energies may be a smoking gun signature of DM (see e.g.~\cite{Donato:1999gy,Donato:2008yx} and~\cite{Aramaki:2015pii,Korsmeier:2017xzj,Gomez-Coral:2018yuk,Perez:2019lxb, DeLaTorreLuque:2024htu} for an early and a recent account of this, respectively).
+While the background prediction is subject to similar uncertainties, its magnitude is several orders below the one of the targeted DM signal at sub-GeV energies, since secondary antideuterons are kinematically suppressed in this regime.
+Thus, the detection of antideuterons at low energies is a smoking gun signature of DM (see e.g.~\cite{Donato:1999gy,Donato:2008yx} and~\cite{Aramaki:2015pii,Korsmeier:2017xzj,Gomez-Coral:2018yuk,Perez:2019lxb, DeLaTorreLuque:2024htu} for an early and a recent account of this, respectively).
 While the experimental discovery of cosmic-ray antideuterons is still pending, the upcoming GAPS experiment~\cite{Aramaki:2015laa} will soon provide a significant step forward in testing their existence at low energies.
 Moreover, and intriguingly, over the past years AMS-02 has reported the detection of (a total of seven) tentative antideuteron events in preliminary analyses~\cite{Ting:2023CERNSeminar}.